The Social Skills Guidebook

 I wrote a book - The Social Skills Guidebook: Manage Shyness, Improve Your Conversations, and Make Friends, Without Giving Up Who You Are.
 It contains SucceedSocially.com's most important concepts for improving your social life in a tight, organized, professionally-presented package.
 I can confidentially say it's one of the most detailed, comprehensive guides to core social skills out there.

-Here are the base list prices.
+Here are the base US list prices.
 Of course the actual amount will vary based on your country, and retailer promotions and discounts:

 - The paperback version is $19.95